Syndica/sig/src/gossip/readme.md

         self.filters[index].add(hash)
 ```

-- we then need to consume the filter set into a vector of filters
+- we then need to consume the filter set into a vector of `CrdsFilter` which we'll send to the network
 - each filter also requires a mask which identifies what filter it is (\what the first N bits of the hash values it contains)
+  - eg, the mask of the first filter would be `000`, the mask of the second filter would be `001`, the third filter would be `010`, ...

 ```python
     def consumeForCrdsFilters(self: CrdsFilterSet) Vec<CrdsFilters>: